software-students-fall2022/specification-exercise-team-15/README.md

 * The app should contain a variety of minigames to choose from for the user to install.
 * Allow easy removal of minigames that are installed using this mobile app.
 * The downloaded minigame could either be played inside the mobile app, outside the mobile app (like a regular game app on the mobile phone), or both.
-* There should be a comment section for each minigame that the mobile app features, where users can see and give comments on minigames.
+* There should be a rating section for each minigame that the mobile app features, where users can see and give ratings on minigames.
 * This app would be helpful for users who either have no minigames and want to play some, or a lot of minigames and want an app to manage their minigames.

 ## Team members